fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-5.md

       (float2 .coinx-2 .coiny-2) > .coin-position-2)

     ```

-    > While this can work, our code will end up being very messy.
-Instead, lets have our original `coin-gravity-logic` shard take in arguments instead
+While the above code can work, our code will end up being very messy.
+Instead, let's have our original `coin-gravity-logic` shard take in arguments instead.

+Here we convert our original `coin-gravity-logic` shard into one that takes arguments.
+Now that we have this, rather than duplicating this code a million times, we can call it as many times as required and simply pass it the correct variables.

+=== "Code Added"

     ```{.clojure .annotate linenums="1"}
     ;; ------------- Coin Gravity ------------------
     (defshards coin-gravity-logic [coiny coinx coin-velocity coin-position]